suquark/ExoFlow/README.md

 ### 5.2 Stateful serverless workflows

+Before running the experiments, you need to setup the serverless functions and the ExoFlow server.

 #### Setup Serverless Functions (20-40 minutes)

 First, deploy the serverless functions by running the following command: